rockit-astro/dehumidifierd/README.md

 ## Dehumidifier control daemon
-Part of the observatory software for the Warwick La Palma telescopes.

-`dehumidifierd` controls power to a dehumidifier (via [powerd](https://github.com/warwick-one-metre/powerd)) according to the current conditions and dome status.
+`dehumidifierd` controls power to a dehumidifier (via [powerd](https://github.com/rockit-astro/powerd)) according to the current conditions and dome status.

 `dehumidifier` is a commandline utility that controls the dehumidifier daemon.

-`python3-warwick-observatory-dehumidifer` is a python module with the common dehumidifier code.

-See [Software Infrastructure](https://github.com/warwick-one-metre/docs/wiki/Software-Infrastructure) for an overview of the software architecture and instructions for developing and deploying the code.

 ### Configuration